DeepChainBio/bio-transformers/README.md

 ## Installation
 It is recommended to work with conda environments in order to manage the specific dependencies of this package.
 The `bio-transformers` package can be found on [pypi](https://pypi.org/project/bio-transformers/).

+Please note that you are suppose to have a correct cuda/torch installation before installing this library.

 ### Work with conda environment